jackhumbert/let_there_be_flight/readme.md

 For an up-to-date version of the mod, you can [download just the `build/` folder](https://downgit.github.io/#/home?url=https://github.com/jackhumbert/let_there_be_flight/tree/main/build), and install that into your game's directory.

 [Official, numbered releases are available here](https://github.com/jackhumbert/let_there_be_flight/releases) - `*packed*.zip` in the release contains all of the dependencies listed below at their most up-to-date versions (at the time of release).
 Simply extract it and copy the contents in your game's installation folder.
-If you're upgrading from v0.0.9, you'll need to delete the `r6/scripts/flight_control` folder, since files may have been renamed/removed.
-All files named `flight_control` can safely be removed.
+If you're upgrading, check the release notes for special instructions.

 ## Dependencies (available in `/prereqs`)